Szymon Hołownia: Awards

-He won the Grand Press award twice: 2006 in the Interview category for his conversation with the theologian, rev. Jerzy Szymik, titled „Heaven for pigeons” and in 2007 in the Specialist Journalism category for the interview with the ethicist and philosopher dr. Kazimierz Szałata.
+Hołownia has won the Grand Press award twice: 2006 in the Interview category for his conversation with the theologian, Rev. Jerzy Szymik, titled "Heaven for pigeons" and in 2007 in the Specialist Journalism category for an interview with the ethicist and philosopher Dr. Kazimierz Szałata.

-In 2004 he was awarded the Business Center Club Press Prize.
+In 2004, he was awarded the Business Center Club Press Prize.
 In 2007, he was awarded the Ślad Award.
 In 2011, he received the Wiktor award in the Wiktor Audience category for 2010, he was previously nominated for the Wiktor award in 2008 in the category The Greatest Television Discovery.
-In 2008 he was awarded the MediaTory award by students of journalism from all over Poland in the NawigaTOR category.
+In 2008, he was awarded the MediaTory award by students of journalism from all over Poland in the NawigaTOR category.
 In 2016, he was awarded the Honorary Medal by the Ombudsman for Children for Merit for the Protection of Children's Rights.